-Melt butter with oil in heavy medium saucepan over medium-high heat.
-Add onion, and celery and cook until beginning to brown, stirring frequently, about 13 minutes.
+Melt butter with oil in a heavy medium saucepan over medium-high heat.
+Add onion, and celery and cook until beginning to brown, stirring frequently about 13 minutes.
 Stir in ginger, pears, pepper, and 1/2-inch beet pieces.
-Cook until vegetables begin to stick to bottom of pot, stirring frequently, about 7 minutes.
+Cook until vegetables begin to stick to the bottom of the pot, stirring frequently, about 7 minutes.
 Add stock, bay leaf, thyme sprig.
 Bring to boil.
-Reduce heat to low, cover, and simmer until vegetables are very tender, about 25 minutes.
+Reduce heat to low, cover, and simmer until vegetables are very tender about 25 minutes.
 Cool soup slightly.
 Working in batches, puree soup in blender with cream.
 Season to taste with salt and pepper.

 Gently rewarm soup (do not boil).
 Divide between bowls.